Assumption of Mary

 Happy Feast of The Assumption of Mary

 This idea spread quickly throughout Christianity and is now believed to be founded by many secrets.
 On November 1, 1950, Pope Pius VII declared Mary’s assassination as dogma.
 As a dogma, it is a necessary faith that all Catholics should adopt.
 Being away from this dogma is believed to be a departure from the divinity of faith.
-See More Halloween Cards
+See More World Humanitarian Day

 Feast Of The Assumption Of Mary

 Many countries celebrate the day in a different way.
-During Assumption Day in France, it is a public holiday.
+Assumption Day in France is a public holiday.
 This is a very important holiday in France.
 Some stores, public transport are open but banks, post offices or govt offices are closed.